4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 Any 4th Grader who has a valid Every Kid in a Park pass or paper voucher gets one FREE Christmas Tree permit.

-In order to get their FREE permit, the student will need to get the Every Kid in a Park voucher from the website, print it off & bring the paper voucher to a national forest office to claim their free tree cutting permit.
+In order to get their permit for a FREE Christmas tree, the student will need to get the Every Kid in a Park voucher from the website, print it off & bring the paper voucher to a national forest office to claim their free tree cutting permit.

 OR they can input their pass information at Recreation.gov and redeem for a free Christmas tree cutting permit online.